• Skip to primary navigation

 This sourcing decision is a critical point in the development of your thermal analysis strategy and implementation, as all subsequent thermal analysis activities are affected by the ultimate choice.

-Even when choosing to develop a complete thermal analysis and inspection process in-house, one may consider renting or leasing state-of-the-art thermographic systems for quantitative analysis, which can be expensive.
+Even when developing a complete thermal analysis and inspection process in-house, one may consider renting or leasing state-of-the-art thermographic systems for quantitative analysis, which can be expensive.

 Thermographic inspection and analysis is an evolving technology landscape with new products and techniques emerging rapidly.
 Regardless of your chosen approach for implementing thermal checks, we recommend ongoing education and advisory relationships, which keep you updated.